neilsimon/nd009t-capstone/doc/Report.md

 # Machine Learning Engineer Nanodegree
-## Capstone Project - Use clustering and multiple tabular predictors to predict the 1-day future price of gold
+## Capstone Project -- Use clustering and multiple Tabular Predictors to predict the 1-day future price of gold
 ### Neil Simon
-### December 30, 2021
+### January 14, 2022

 ## I. Definition